maxisi/ringdown/docs/index.rst

     ringdown_fit config.ini

-See full-fledged examples in the :doc:`gallery`.
+See full-fledged examples in the :doc:`gallery`, as well as notes on how to configure your analysis to run on multiple CPUs/GPUs in :doc:`configuration`.

 How to cite